 ULIPS still have a massive list of fees and charges.
 Besides the premium allocation charge which could be as high as 6% in the first year.
 If you do a quick search of ULIP charges you’ll see at least 8 to 11 different kind of fees which are levied.

 A ULIP agent will tell you a myriad of options that you could exercise – that you could top-up insurance, change investing strategy, surrender, withdraw, change premium payment frequency etc. But most of those can’t be done for free.

 The transparency in mutual funds in shockingly high.
-You can find out a fund’s performance history since its launch, changes in its fund management, a list of the stocks an equity fund invests in, changes in its stock and asset portfolio etc.
+You can find out a fund’s performance history since its launch, changes in its fund management, a list of the stocks and papers a fund invests in, changes in its stock and asset portfolio etc.

 Most ULIPS on other hand provide very little or no transparency.
 Every ULIP product is different from another, and any attempt to compare two policies is an exercise in vain.

-It isn’t that ULIPS are simple products which are easy to understand.
+ULIPS certainly aren’t simple products which are easy to understand.
 They’re far more complicated than what a term insurance and mutual fund can ever be.
-Nothing is straightforward and every action is accompanied by a fee, or a timeline constraint.
+Nothing is straightforward and every action is accompanied by charges, or timeline constraints.

 A recent ULIP advertises itself as ‘Non-Participating, individual, regular & limited premium Unit-Linked endowment plan’ and provide 8 different types of investing strategies.